How Server are Hacked???? Get Aware And Restrict Hackers!!

 - Firefox

-- Netcat (Included in Backtrack) If you are on other linux enviroments get it from
+- Netcat (Included in Backtrack) If you are on

 - iCon2PHP